coraliegrobel/ada-2021-project-sv4ever/README.md

 3. #### Classification of the quotes

 To be able to use the classifier, we first needed to create text files with only the quotes and their index.
 Then, we ran the classifier on these files and it returned the uncertainty quotes for each file.
-More instructions are in the notebook to know how to run it.
+Instructions on how to run the classifier are present in the notebook.

 4. #### Results